Who can apply

 The programme is structured around two annual events: the Annual Forum and the Autumn Conference.
 Selected participants will convene to Brussels for the Annual Forum – a four-days long programme during which FutureLabbers will meet and learn from each other, discussing relevant topics on the European agenda with Brussels stakeholders.
 During workshop sessions, participants will present the project ideas they applied with, debate them, test them, and develop a limited number of final projects to be implemented over the course of 2018 together with other participants.
 Participants will then return to their homes, work together towards the successful implementation of their projects.
 The project results will be presented at the Autumn Conference, when FutureLabbers will reconvene to Brussels.
 Check out the projects FutureLab Europe participants implemented in 2017!

 FutureLab Europe participants are expected to commit themselves equally to all programme elements.
 They are also expected to contribute actively to the FutureLab Europe online community.

 Participants are responsible for covering their own travel costs in connection with attendance at the Annual Forum in Brussels.
 However, a limited number of travel bursaries is available for participants who are not able to pay for some or all of these travel costs.
 These are allocated on the basis of motivated requests made following acceptance onto the programme.

-The application process for the year 2017 is currently closed.
+The application process for the year 2018 will open in August 2017.

 In order to qualify for the programme, applicants must be young Europeans aged 20-30, who are citizens of a Council of Europe member state.
 Applications will be evaluated on the basis of applicants’ communication skills, civic engagement, European commitment and ideas to implement a concrete activity impacting the debate on the programme’s focal topics.
 Affiliation to one of the foundations financing the programme, possession of particular artistic skills and/or belonging to a minority group will be considered advantages.